stackbit-projects/dyhc-blog-80e30/content/pages/posts/social_money.md

 I post high quality content with good captions, following/liking people who could be interested in my work.
 Culture is value.

-**Q: Are you willing to hold your coin a long time or do you have plans to sell in some structured way to benefit from the influx of capital?**
+**Are you willing to hold your coin a long time or do you have plans to sell in some structured way to benefit from the influx of capital?**

 A: I'm holding my coin with my main account (naruto) and i want to hold that long term, maybe sell a little bit if $BitClout price will rise